The Book of Mormon at Prince of Wales Theatre

-The Book of Mormon, written by South Park’s authors Trey Parker and Matt Stone with the help of Broadway’s golden boy Robert Lopez, is a musical satire that aims at ridiculing the beliefs of the Church of Jesus Christ of Latter-day Saints.
+The Book of Mormon, written by South Park’s authors Trey Parker and Matt Stone with the help of Broadway’s golden boy Robert Lopez, is a musical satire that reidicules the beliefs of the Church of Jesus Christ of Latter-day Saints.
 The show’s title references a sacred text of equivalent importance to the Bible for a Catholic or a Jewish believer.

-The story follows the African mission of two Mormons: the self-centered elder Kevin Price (Oliver Ormson) and the insecure nerd elder Arnold Cunningham (Brian Sears).
-The characterisation of the two missionaries take shape with the fun number You and Me but Mostly Me that mocks the role of sidekicks when the lead attempts to steal the scene.
+The story follows the African mission of two Mormons: the self-centered elder Kevin Price (Oliver Ormson) and the insecure, nerdy elder Arnold Cunningham (Brian Sears).
+The characterisation of the two missionaries take shape with the fun number You and Me but Mostly Me, which mocks the role of sidekicks when the lead attempts to steal the scene.

 Half an hour into the show, the blasphemy the South Park duo is known for finally explodes with Hasa Diga Eebowai, an uplifting African chant (basically a parody of The Lion King’s Hakuna Matata) that literally translates to “f*** you God” – and it goes on for a good five minutes, causing initial indignation that quickly turns into thunderous laughter.